 UHF and VHF-Hi Channels

-The Antennas Direct Clearstream 2V is a good option for these situations.
-It pulls channels within a 70 degree arc and adds about 8 dB of gain to the noise margin.
-While Antennas Direct considers this an indoor/outdoor antenna, it’s a bit to bulky for me to consider this an indoor antenna.
-If you must go indoor, then I would give the Winegard FV-30BB a try.
+The Antennas Direct Clearstream 2V is a good option.
+It pulls channels within a 70-degree arc and adds a bit of gain in that direction.
+While Antennas Direct considers this an indoor/outdoor antenna, it’s a bit too bulky for me to consider this an indoor antenna.
+If you need a bit more power, then try the upgraded Clearstream 4V.

 Channels in Lo-VHF, VHF-Hi, and UHF

 Signal loss comes from various sources and is measured in decibel (dB) loss.
-I’ve done my best to examine various studies of signal loss and put together rough estimates of the possible signal loss below.
+I’ve done my best to examine numerous studies of signal loss and put together rough estimates of the possible signal loss below.
 The following sources of signal loss would subtract from the NM;

 TV – There is typically a dB loss associated with the TV.
 An estimate of 3 dB should suffice.

-Cable runs – Typically RG-6 coax is used in the US.
+Cable runs – Typically, RG-6 coax is used in the US.
 The maximum DB loss in the highest TV frequency is about 5.6 dB per 100 ft. cable run.
 Add a .5 dB loss for any un-split joint connection.

 Splitters – Every split of the coax cable running from the antenna to a TV incurs the loss listed on the splitter.
 This is typically 3.5 dB, but to be sure, it should be listed on the splitter.
-You have to count every output on the splitter whether it’s used or not.
+You have to count every output on the splitter, whether it’s used or not.
 I go into more detail in this post on choosing a coaxial signal splitter.